bornfight/README/playbooks/symfony/symfony-messenger.md

 PHP/Symfony projects that are usually non-concurrent.

 More info about it can be found in
-[official documentation.](https://symfony.com/doc/current/components/messenger.html) A really nice tutorial can ba found on [Symfonycasts.](https://symfonycasts.com/screencast/messenger) And we also have an internal education recorded from Week #48 (if you don't know where to find it, contact your nearest team-lead).
+[official documentation.](https://symfony.com/doc/current/components/messenger.html) A really nice tutorial can be found on [Symfonycasts.](https://symfonycasts.com/screencast/messenger) And we also have an internal education recorded from Week #48 (if you don't know where to find it, contact your nearest team-lead).
 If you are wondering how to notify the client when concurrent job has been finished, take a look at